EdgeGallery/docs/Projects/MECM/MECM_Appo_Contribution.md

 The local startup of Appo depends on：
 ```
 - DataBase
-- Appo
 ```
-So in order to build a local environment, the final startup sequence is DataBase -> Appo
+In order to build a local environment, the final startup sequence is DataBase -> Appo

 ### DataBase